ImagingDataCommons/conversion_mirax_dicom/README.md

 # MRXS to DICOM
+Code for BMDeep dataset conversion from MRXS to DICOM.

+This repository includes:
-Code for BMDeep dataset conversion from MRXS to DICOM on a local machine, while retrieving actual data and returning converted results from/to a mounted server called Gaia.
+1) code for image conversion to be run on a local machine, while retrieving actual data and returning converted results from/to a mounted server called Gaia.
+2) code for annotation conversion

 ## Requirements
-- pip install wsidicomizer
+- see requirements.txt
 - for verification: installation of dicom3tools
     1. wget https://dclunie.com/dicom3tools/workinprogress/dicom3tools_1.00.snapshot.20250128115421.tar.bz2
     2. bzcat <dicom3tools_1.00.snapshot.20250128115421.tar.bz2 | tar -xf -